Taxation

 • Phase out state payroll tax as soon as practicable

-• Stabilise Australia’s population size as soon as practicable (also see Sustainable Population & immigration (Australia) policy) in order to avoid the ongoing increases in taxes, charges, infrastructure and productivity costs caused by rapid population growth
+• Stabilise Australia’s population size as soon as practicable (also see Population & immigration (Australia) policy) in order to avoid the ongoing increases in taxes, charges, infrastructure and productivity costs caused by rapid population growth

 "It used to be easy to deliver infrastructure when the government owned the land, but because our major cities are already planned and built up, there is no room to retro-fit new infrastructure without expensive additions like land buy-backs and tunnelling."
 William Bourke